ananay-gupta/Dice-Game/README.md

 It is a small game named Dice Game Which is based on JavaScript.

-In this game a random no is generated which in turn flips both dicesand compare the result to declare the winner.
+In this game a random no is generated which in turn flips both dices and compare the result to declare the winner.

 # Tech Used